-The Fund is currently seeking regulatory authority to hire one or more additional sub-advisers to manage portions of the Fund's portfolio without obtaining the approval of Fund shareholders.
-The Fund will notify all shareholders before making any changes.
+The Fund obtained regulatory authority to hire one or more additional sub-advisers to manage portions of the Fund's portfolio without obtaining the approval of Fund shareholders.
+The Fund will notify all shareholders before making any changes to its sub-advisers.